 What is Media Mix Modeling?

-Media mix modeling (MMM) is an analysis technique that allows marketers to measure the impact of their marketing and advertising campaigns to determine how various elements contribute their goal, often conversion.
-The insights derived from media mix modeling allow marketers to hone their campaigns based on a variety of factors, ranging consumer trends to external influencers, to ultimately create an ideal campaign that will drive engagements and sales.
+Media mix modeling (MMM), sometimes referred to as marketing mix modeling, is an analysis technique that allows marketers to measure the impact of their marketing and advertising campaigns to determine how various elements contribute to their goal, which is often to drive conversions.
+The insights derived from media mix modeling allow marketers to refine their campaigns based on a variety of factors, ranging from consumer trends to external influencers, to ultimately create an ideal campaign that will drive engagement and sales.

 The statistical analysis performed by media mix modeling uses multi-linear regression to determine the relationship between the dependent variable, such as sales or engagements, and the independent variables, such as ad spend across channels.
-For example, how did increased spend on magazine ads affect overall sales.
-MMM can use both linear and non-linear regression methods.
+For example, MMM can use both linear and non-linear regression methods to determine how increased marketing spend on magazine ads affected overall sales.
 To get the most robust and accurate visibility into marketing impact, several models should be evaluated.

 It is important for organizations leveraging MMM to be discerning when selecting which data they would like to measure and what they are able to measure.
-Organizations will need to spend time aggregating and cleansing data from internal databases, third-party sources, or both.
+Data quality cannot be overlooked, so organizations will need to spend time aggregating and cleansing data from internal databases, third-party sources, or both.
 Media mix models often use two to three years’ worth of data that allow it to factor in items such as seasonality.

 A good way to understand what media mix modeling measures is to understand why it was created.

-The approach of traditional MMM allowed them to see if they advertised at different levels - in different parts of the country, at different times of the year - how did that drive sales in those regions.
+The approach of traditional MMM allowed them to see if they advertised at different levels, in different parts of the country, at different times of the year - how would sales be affected in those regions.
 For example, they could advertise Jell-O in ten cities over ten weeks to see if sales increased.